-It is estimated that a general increase/decrease of 100 basis points (2016: 100 basis points) in interest rates, with all other variables held constant, would increase/decrease (2016: increase/decrease) the Group's profit after tax and retained profits by approximately RMB355,000 (2016: RMB541,000) for the year.
+It is estimated that a general increase/decrease of 100 basis points (2017: 100 basis points) in interest rates, with all other variables held constant, would decrease/increase (2017: increase/decrease) the Group's profit after tax and retained profits by approximately RMB1,452,000 (2017: RMB355,000) for the year.
 This is mainly attributable to the Group's exposure to interest rates on its variable-rate bank loans and bank balances.

-The sensitivity analysis above has been determined based on the exposure to interest rates for both derivatives and non-derivative instruments at the end of the reporting period.
+The sensitivity analysis above has been determined based on the exposure to interest rates for non-derivative instruments at the end of the reporting period.
 The analysis is prepared assuming the financial instruments outstanding at the end of the reporting period were outstanding for the whole year.
-The 100 basis points (2016: 100 basis points) increase or decrease is used when reporting interest rate risk internally to key management personnel and represents management's assessment of the reasonably possible change in interest rates.
-The analysis is performed on the same basis for the year ended 30 June 2016.
+The 100 basis points (2017: 100 basis points) increase or decrease is used when reporting interest rate risk internally to key management personnel and represents management's assessment of the reasonably possible change in interest rates.
+The analysis is performed on the same basis for the year ended 30 June 2017.